 The aim here is to get them excited about what you’re suggesting / offering.
 Don’t overwhelm them with information, just whet their appetite.

-Check out how we helped our readers organise a 7-day trip to Bali.
+Check out how we helped our readers organize a 7-day trip to Bali.

 Other Useful Information